shgutte/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_master/readme.md

 4. When the application runs, It sends and receives data in loopback if USE_TRANSFER is enabled.
 5. If USE_RECEIVE or USE_SEND is enabled, SSI slave will receive and send data respectively.

+## Note
+ - If CS Control (Master) configured as software control, then in example.c #line39 ENABLE_SW_CS macro should be 1, by default it is 0.

 ## Expected Results